 Look for cicada nymphs.
 This is what Magicicada nymphs look like.
 They’re golden-brown, they have six prominent legs, and red eyes.

 Look for adults.
 The guy at the top-right side of every Cicada Mania page is a Magicicada.
-You’ll also find dozens of Magicicada photos in our gallery, and dozens of Magicicada videos on this site.
+You’ll also find hundreds of Magicicada photos in our gallery on this site.

 It looks like those records may be sightings of nymphs preparing to emerge.
 The one in northern GA is especially surprising since the first ones to appear are more likely to be in the warmest places, which are farther south in central GA, SC, and AL. But it won’t be long now.
 There are many places where urbanization is increasing local soil temperatures, and cicadas surviving in those areas will be up earlier than the ordinary forest populations.